jayeshkr77/Munsi/README.md

     setMaximumLogFileSize(1) // for setting it to 1MB
     setMaximumLogFileSize(3) // for setting it to 3MB
     ```
-4. You can also have date and time in dd-mm-yyyy hh:mm:ss string format by using `munsi.getDateTime()` function.
-5. There can only be one date format in the project so set dateFormat only in `logger()` function.
+4. There can only be one date format in the project so set dateFormat only in `logger()` function.
 If you are not using event logger then set the dateFormat in `errorLogger()`.

 ## License